-For waste
+For Waste

-- Qflow calculates the waste recovery by connecting with the Environment Agency database (see guidance document on Waste Hierarchy for further details).
-This gives the % disposal, recovery, recycling etc, associated with waste movements from the construction site. - The BEIS GHG conversion factors are used to calculate the carbon associated with these waste processes.
+- Qflow calculates the waste outcome by connecting with the Environment Agency database (see guidance document on Waste Hierarchy for further details).
+This gives the % disposal, recovery, recycling etc, associated with waste movements from the construction site. - Each of these waste outcomes results in a different level of carbon emissions, as does the type of waste being managed.
+We take the EWC code & facility data from your waste tickets and apply the relevant carbon conversion factor, depending on the waste outcome the facility has reported. - The BEIS GHG conversion factors are used to calculate the carbon associated with these waste processes.